 General contractor license classifications

 There are hundreds of license classifications for general contractors in New Mexico.
-To find out which classification you are, you’ll need to fill out a classification determination request form and send it to New Mexico’s license management company, PSI.
+To determine which classification you are, you’ll need to fill out a classification determination request form and send it to New Mexico’s license management company, PSI.

 How to get a general contractor license in New Mexico

 The first step to getting your general contractor license in New Mexico is to determine the classification of the license or certification you need for your work.

 Because the state won’t issue a license with the same or similar business name as on an existing license, you should get the name cleared before registering with the Secretary of State or applying for a tax ID number.

-The last step is to submit your finished application, certificate and license fees.
+After clearing a business name, submit your finished license application, certificate, and license fees.
 Here’s a list of what you need to include: